nikitran/AndroidTraining/README.md

 Android is an Open Source mobile operating system created by Google.
 It is used to power a wide range of mobile phones, tablets, and laptops.

 ### What is APK?
-It is a file format, it means Android Application Package File and is used to distribute and install applications on Android.
+It is a file format, it means Android Package Kit and is used to distribute and install applications on Android.

 ### Explain the Android Architecture and its key components?

-		4 levels of
-		The Android architecture is a stack of technology that allows an application to run on a android OS.
+The Android architecture is a stack of technology that allows an application to run on an android OS.
 There are 5 layers and 6 component

-- Linux Kernel - bottom layer
+- 1. Linux Kernel - bottom layer
-- Libraries & ART
+- 2. Libraries & ART
-- Java framework API
+- 3. Java framework API
-- Application - top layer
+- 4. Application - top layer

 ### What is the difference between Dalvik and ART?
 - Dalvik - JIT(just in time)compilation (compilation done during the execution of the application, at runtime)
 - ART (Android Runtime)- JIT and AOT(ahead of time) compilation, optimize garbage collector and improved debugging support (introduced in Android 5.0)

 ### What is the difference between AOT and JIT?
+- JIT compiler: compiles while running (also known as dynamic translation - compiles at runtime)
+- AOT compiler: compiles before running (can reduce reduced runtime overhead)

 ### How do you track memory leaks?
+ - third party library: LeakCanary
- - I’d profile my application to use the Memory Monitor section of the Android Monitor tool provided by Android Studio.
+ - use the Memory Monitor section of the Android Monitor tool provided by Android Studio.
- - From there I can begin to analyze the frequency and patterns of garbage collection, dump the Java heap to identify candidate objects that get or stay allocated unexpectedly or unnecessarily, and as well use the allocation tracking to detect where exactly in my code are the problems happening.
-With 2.
+ - analyze the frequency and patterns of garbage collection,
+ - dump the Java heap to identify candidate objects that get or stay allocated unexpectedly or unnecessarily, and as well use the allocation tracking to detect where exactly in my code are the problems happening.

 ### What are the ways you use to debug a program?
 1. first select the device to run the applicaton